Amagerd1113/24FA_ENGR1000J_section3/GAME_RULE.md

 In the silence before the race begins, there’s a bond between them—a shared goal.
 One robot, sleek and equipped with an **ultrasonic sensor**, will serve as the guide.
 It can detect obstacles, anticipate dangers, and share vital information.
 Its partner, a robust but sensorless robot, will rely entirely on the sensor-equipped car for direction.

 The race begins in a dramatic fashion.
 Both cars rotate **360 degrees together (During this part, time cost will not be counted, and this worth 20 points)**, signaling their intent and readiness to tackle the challenge.
-The foam board, their shared burden, sits carefully balanced on top.
+The plastic board, their shared burden, sits carefully balanced on top.
 The decision lies ahead: How will these two cars collaborate?
 The choice could mean triumph or disaster, but the journey must begin.

 ## **2. Track Category**

 Now, the adventure truly unfolds.
 Three tracks lie ahead, each more dangerous than the previous one, each offering its own unique puzzle of obstacles:

-- **Easy Track (Score: 80 points):** They see the cylinders first.
+- **Easy Track (Score: 60 points):** They see the cylinders first.
 These tall, smooth obstacles stand in their path, but there’s a sense of predictability.
 All sides are flat, and the track itself has no risk of dead ends.
 The cylinders offer a gentle challenge, perfect for those beginning their journey.
 The **ultrasonic sensor car** measures the cylinders ahead and guides its partner along the safest route.
 The path is long, but the cylinders are no match for their teamwork.
 - **Medium Track (Score: 60 points):** As the robots enter the medium track, tension rises.
 The obstacles are now a mix—cylinders and **cubes** scattered unpredictably. **All cubes present only their surfaces(this means that all the surfaces of the cubes will be parallel or normal to the two sides of the track)**, demanding more precision.
 The cubes, occupying more space, offer less grip for their board and the slightest misstep could lead to disaster.
 Each route leads to the finish, but the journey is far from easy.
-- **Hard Track (Score: 40 points):**
+- **Hard Track (Score: 60 points):**
   For the bravest of competitors, the hard track looms like a mountain of peril. **Cubes** and **cylinders** are scattered.
 Some obstacles stand silently in shadow, waiting for a miscalculation.
 Worse still, the track twists and turns, offering **dead ends**, traps that threaten to devour the robots' progress.
 Only one correct path leads to victory, but the **ultrasonic sensor car** has seen this before.
 It sends a pulse to its partner—a signal that warns the dead end.
 Time is not their friend, but neither is haste.

 ## **3. Failures and Penalties**

 But every hero's journey is marked by the threat of failure.
 For these two brave robots, failure is not a distant possibility.

-- **Failure Definition:** The rules are clear: if the car **falls**, the **foam board touches the ground**, or **car is stuck in one certain area**, they fail.
+- **Failure Definition:** The rules are clear: if the car **falls**, the **plastic board touches the ground**, or **car is stuck in one certain area**, they fail.
 The crowd holds its breath every time the board tilts dangerously close to the edge of a cube or cylinder.
 - **Chances to Fail:** Each team has **6 chances** to fail.
 Once they use them all, the game is over.
 - **Want to try again?** Yes, you can.
 If you get a partial credit on a track, you can choose to spend one more chance on it before we move on to the next track.